iamdonovan/spymicmac/doc/cameras.rst

 T-12
 """""

-Similar to the pattern shown above, the T-12 also used corner fiducial markers.
+Similar to the pattern shown above, some versions of the T-12 also used corner fiducial markers.
 Note that the fiducial marker for each of these is a small pinhole just inside the frame, rather than the notch-shaped marks in the frame.

 .. image:: img/fairchild_t12_notch.png
     :width: 500